anuksha234/my-portfolio/README.md

 # my-portfolio
-A modern and responsive personal portfolio website to showcase my project ,technical skills and achievements.
+A personal portfolio website built with HTML, CSS, and JavaScript to showcase my projects and technical skills.

-A modern and fully responsive portfolio website built using HTML, CSS, and JavaScript.
+The website features a responsive design, smooth user experience, and a modern interface across all devices.

 ## Features